dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 ![form made of the inputs and buttons components](../../assets/images/../../../assets/images/Writings/Grid/form-example.png)

-#### Separator
+#### Separator (WIP)

-` TODO: Add a section on regarding the separator`
+` TODO: Add a section regarding the separator`

+(First image > Bring back the initial mail app visual with the simple separator (5 1 6 = 8px height))

-Separator are contained in a a 8px height container, with padding offset to get the effect needed.
+(Only after maybe bring the more complicated separator that follows) Separator are contained in a 8px height container, with padding offset to get the effect needed.

 ![Separators](../../assets/images/../../../assets/images/Writings/Grid/separator.png)

-> Probably way to complicated separator for starter?

----

-Same for less complicated components

 #### Cards

+Same thing applies for less complicated components.

 I'm using cards as a visual entry point to my work projects.
 It's a combination of image with couple of text.
 The cards are force into a 8x8 height and the text are placed with spacer, within card, fitting the baseline as always, effortlessly.